Worst Cars in the Gran Turismo Franchise

 This thing is pathetically weak, especially compared to its stronger siblings.

-This is the entry level Clio, and can be bought for around $22,000 in GT2, and around $30,000 in GT4 onwards.
-Compared to other Clios, though, This thing pushes in the low 100s for horsepower, and operates on an FF drivetrain.
-Other Clios push mid 200s HP and are running on MR format.
+This is the entry-level Clio and can be bought for around $22,000 in GT2 and around $30,000 in GT4 onwards.
+Compared to other Clios, though, this thing pushes in the low 100s for horsepower and operates on an FF drivetrain.
+Other Clios push mid-200s HP and are running on an MR format.

 Even newer FF Clios do better than this thing.
-It's basically useless in GT2, and there's better FFs to use in GT4 onwards.
-Recommended you skip this car.
+It's basically useless in GT2, and there are better FFs to use in GT4 onwards.
+I recommend you skip this car.

 The Vertigo race car has had an interesting history.
 In GT3, the 1998 Vertigo race car was an entry-level race car you could get by winning the European league.
 Sure, it had low horsepower, but with the right work, the car could be amazing.
-And it was always epic to see it get its ass handed to it in arcade mode races (what were they thinking putting that little ass car up against the 787B?! )
+It was always epic to see it get its ass handed to it in arcade mode races.
+(What were they thinking putting that little car up against the 787B?!)

-2004 Gillett Vertigo race car, meanwhile, it's nowhere near as useful… or as good looking.
-Costing cheaper than its 1998 counterpart ('98 costing 1.2 million to '04 costing 1 million) And having way more horsepower, you think this would be a match made in heaven, right?
+The 2004 Gillet Vertigo race car, meanwhile, is nowhere near as useful or as good-looking.
+Costing cheaper than its 1998 counterpart ('98 costing 1.2 million and '04 costing 1 million) and having way more horsepower, you'd think this would be a match made in heaven, right?
 Not really.

-I'm cutting the car some slack though as you can fix most of these.
-However, the worst aspect of this car that cannot be fixed is it horrible usage of tires.
+I'll cut the car some slack as you can fix most of these issues.
+However, the worst aspect of this car that cannot be fixed is its horrible usage of tires.
 This thing goes through tires quicker than a spike strip in a police chase.

 Another crappy European hatchback that nobody seems to care about.

-The cheapest Mercedes, selling from anywhere around $16,500 to $33,00, this thing is slow, ugly, and just plain dumb.
-Slightly over 100 HP, there's much better hatchbacks you can get, such as a Mini Cooper.
+The cheapest Mercedes, selling for anywhere from around $16,500 to $33,000.
+This thing is slow, ugly, and just plain dumb.
+With slightly over 100 HP, there are much better hatchbacks you can get, such as a Mini Cooper.

 The plus side of this thing, though?
 Decent color variety.

 An interesting car with a concept that the GT games took zero liberty in showing off is the Schwimmwagen.
 Like the Kübelwagen, the Schwimmwagen was a WWII-era wartime car used by Nazi Germany.
-However, the Schwimmwagen is an amphibious car, which can be driven on land and in the water.
+However, the Schwimmwagen is an amphibious car that can be driven on land and in the water.
 This explains the submarine-like propeller on the back of the car.

 However, this interesting concept could have been tested in GT6 with a land and water race, but instead, it was just left there to be slower than the Kübelwagen.
 Come on!
 We went to the moon in 6!

-Background for those who are not in the know: a VGT (Vision Gran Turismo) is a fictitious car that was created in the collaboration of a car company and Polyphony Digital.
+For those who are not in the know: a VGT (Vision Gran Turismo) is a fictitious car created in collaboration between a car company and Polyphony Digital.
 These cars are often very fast, aerodynamic, and drop-dead sexy.
 The earliest one predates the term VGT: the Nike ONE 2022 from GT4.
-In GT6, more futuristic cars came about, including this infamous, yet amazing, Dodge Tomahawk.
+In GT6, more futuristic cars came about, including the infamous yet amazing Dodge Tomahawk.

 This one's from Daihatsu, a subsidiary of Toyota known for small cars, and is based on their well-loved Copen Kei Car.
 And that's the problem.